If you’re wondering what the optimal pressure for a 250 gallon propane tank is, you’re not alone. This is a common question among propane users.

 Propane is a gas at standard temperature and pressure (STP).
 However, it can be compressed into a liquid state at high pressures.
 In order to maintain the liquid state, propane must be kept under pressure.

 At 100-200 PSI, the propane will remain in a liquid state.
 This is because the molecules are being held together more tightly, due to the high pressure.
-If the pressure were to drop, the propane would turn back into a gas.
+If it were to drop, the propane would turn back into a gas.

 This is important to know because it can be dangerous to store or transport propane in its gaseous form.
 When compressed into a liquid, propane is much safer to handle.